tp-link-extender/MercuryCore/README.md

 -   Clone the repository to your server, and navigate to its directory
 -   Run `caddy start` to start the Caddy reverse proxy server
     -   You can also run `caddy reload` to reload the configuration file without restarting the server.
+    -   If you're using Caddy with multiple configuration files, import the Caddyfile in the repository's root directory into a Caddyfile somewhere else, and run `caddy start` and `caddy reload` from there.
--   Run `docker-compose up -d` to start the database
+-   Run `docker compose up -d` to start the database
 -   Copy the `.env.example` file to `.env` to set up the environment variables (if the containers are set up on localhost, likely nothing needs to be changed)
 -   Open a terminal and navigate to the directory of the repository
--   Run `npm i -g pm2` to install pm2, the node process manager
+-   Run `bun i -g pm2` to install pm2, the node process manager
--   Run `pnpm i` and `pnpm build` to install dependencies and build the website
+-   Run `bun prod` to install dependencies and build the website
--   Run `pm2 start pm2.config.cjs` to start the website as a process named Mercury.
+-   Run `pm2 start --interpreter ~/.bun/bin/bun build` to start the website as a background process.

 You can run other commands to manage the process, see `pm2 --help` for more information.